YOUR PARKS NEED YOU NOW MORE THAN EVER

-Each February, the Golden Gate Raptor Observatory (GGRO) recruits interns to help conduct fall migration hawkwatch and banding studies in the Marin Headlands, near San Francisco, CA. These internships require a full-time commitment of at least six months (July-December), a college degree in some biological science, and a passion for learning about raptor migration and research.
-Housing and a stipend are provided.
-To be notified when we are looking for new interns, or for more information, email firstname.lastname@example.org.
+Each February, the Golden Gate Raptor Observatory (GGRO) recruits interns to help conduct fall migration hawkwatch and banding studies in the Marin Headlands, near San Francisco, CA. These internships require a full-time commitment of seven months (mid-June to mid-January), a college degree in some biological science, and a passion for learning about raptor migration and research.

-Field interns split their time evenly between the banding and hawkwatch programs, and can expect to work with a large and dedicated group of volunteer citizen scientists on a daily basis.
+GGRO Raptor Migration Interns split their time evenly between the banding and hawkwatch programs, and work with a large and dedicated group of volunteer community scientists on a daily basis.
+GGRO Interns also help conduct regular public outreach programs during scheduled hawkwatch days.

-Outreach: Outreach interns are the public face of the GGRO for those who visit Hawk Hill, and give Hawk Talks every weekend during September and October and meet people of all ages.
-This is an opportunity to engage communities outside the scientific world, particularly schools, to teach the importance of raptors, migration, citizen science, and conservation.
-While participating in both hawkwatch and banding, outreach interns will also work independently to create curricula and materials for public presentations.
-Successful interns are enthusiastic, indiscriminately friendly, able to adapt to follow the interests of a group, and self-directed.
+Outreach: Interns are the public face of the GGRO for those who visit Hawk Hill.
+From weekend programs for the public to scheduled fiels trips from Bay Area schools and outdoor clubs, this is an opportunity to engage communities outside the scientific world to teach the importance of raptors, migration, community science, and conservation.
+While participating in both hawkwatch and banding, interns will also work independently to create curricula and materials for public presentations.
+Successful interns are enthusiastic, friendly, able to adapt to follow the interests of a group, and self-directed.